joedono/House-of-Z/10-rions-revenge/05-extraction.md

-# Second Examination
+# The Extraction
-With the crab's blood now in hand, Adran and Rion have everything they need to attempt to extract Anguisa's essence from Valmar and Liara.
+With the treated crab's blood ready for the procedure, Adran is ready to begin.

 ## Blood Extraction Procedure
 A special procedure for extracting specific "essences" from a body.
 Simply trying to draw out the blood or arcane energies will result in simple blood/energy being extracted.